derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 - Revocation is slow and inconsistent.
 When a credential is compromised, revoking it means finding every service that uses it and manually coordinating a rotation.
 That takes hours or days, not minutes.
 - Security posture is opaque.
 Security teams cannot audit or enforce consistent policy when every API team has invented its own approach.

 The bigger risk is that your weakest link becomes the path in.
-An attacker who finds a service with lax token validation or an unrotated API key does not stop at that service — they pivot from it.
+An attacker who finds a service with lax token validation or an unrotated API key does not stop at that service.
+They begin attacking every service exposed to find similar vulnerabilities.

 ## What Centralized Auth Actually Means